lostclus/LowcostRC/README.md

 `Receiver_Sim`
 : Sample receiver sketch to use with flight simulator on PC.
-Based on Arduino Micro and NRF24L01.
+Based on Arduino Pro Micro and NRF24L01.
 Arduino connects to PC using USB cable and recognized as gamepad device with 8 axis.

 `Documentation/Schematics`